microsoft/openjdk/README.md

 # Feedback

-If you have found any issues with our binaries, please [report here](https://github.com/microsoft/openjdk/issues).
+If you have any thoughts about our binaries, please [share them here](https://github.com/microsoft/openjdk/discussions).